dsilvestro/PyRate/tutorials/pyrate_tutorial_1.md

 This will combine all the _marginal_rates.log_ files in the specified directory and combine the results in a single plot.​ Different tags can be used to determine which files are to be combined.

 ***
-## Speciation/extinction rates within fixed time bins
+## Speciation and extinction rates within fixed time bins
 #### Analysis setup
 PyRate can also fit birth-death models in which the **number and temporal placement of rate shifts is fixed a priori**, e.g. based on geological epochs.
 In this case a file with the predefined times of rate shifts must be provided using the command `-fixShift`.
 The format of this file is very simple and an example is available here: `.../PyRate-master/example_files/epochs.txt`.
 This model assumes half-Cauchy prior distributions for speciation and extinction rates between shifts, with a hyper-prior on the respective scale parameter to reduce the risk of over parameterization.
 To enforce fixed times of rate shifts we use the following command: